 - Shampoo bars don’t lather like commercial shampoo.
 They clean very well, so just remind yourself that suds are not necessary for cleaning.

 - How hard your water is will affect how you well you can lather and rinse.
 If you have hard water, the acid rinse is especially important and it might be worth rinsing with distilled water.

 - Use an acid rinse.
 I keep a plastic squeeze bottle in the shower for this.
 A good general starting point is 1 tablespoon of Apple Cider Vinegar to 1 cup of water.
-The vinegar smell generally dissipates within half an hour, but if you find it doesn’t or you just hate the smell try ¼ tsp citric acid to 3 L water.
-That’s a massive dilution and it doesn’t seem like it would do anything but it will.
+Plain Apple Cider Vinegar will work but we like to infuse hair-loving herbs in our Healthy Hair Rinse, to help strengthen hair and soothe the scalp.
+The vinegar smell generally dissipates within half an hour, but if you find it doesn’t or you just hate the smell try our Aloe Acid Hair Rinse.
 Acid rinses remove any build up or shampoo residue, rebalance the ph of the scalp & lay the cuticles on your hair down to make your hair shinier & smoother.

 - Like soap, shampoo bar lather will sting if it gets in your eyes, so tip your head back when washing/rinsing.

 Ok that’s the general tips.
 Now for the actual how to:

 - Wipe the shampoo bar over your hair, with a few extra passes at the roots for oily hair.
 Especially for longer hair, do not rub it around, as this can increase tangles.
 Just gently glide the bar over the hair in the direction of growth.
 If you have long hair you may need to only actively wash the hair on or near the scalp.
 I found the length of my hair gets clean with just the rinsing out of the shampoo on my scalp.